 1935 saw the demise of Nurseryland at Radford Road with a bankruptcy case, reported in July, of a Miss Louisa James who appears to be the owner.
 Her connection is unknown except she lived on Collinson Street, the site of the original works.
 Her bankruptcy wasn’t discharged until 12 years later in 1947.

-Wartime - In 1943 an article in the Cabinet Maker and Complete House Furnisher magazine cited Greenwood and Company as 'designated manufacturers of wartime perambulators'.
+Wartime – In 1943 an article in the Cabinet Maker and Complete House Furnisher magazine cited Greenwood & Co. as ‘designated manufacturers of wartime perambulators’ (see Archive page).
 Nurseryland now advertised as High Road Beeston (further references to Nurseryland stop here).

 Alan joined the firm in 1952, when he was 20 years old, after his National Service with the RAF.

 In 1965, according to a local newspaper article, there were only two surviving coach-built pram manufacturers in the area: Greenwoods and Notmans, both were working to full capacity.
-Albert Henry was MD and both 'Jim' and his son Alan (Grandson to Albert Henry) were Directors at this time.
+Albert Henry was MD and both ‘Jim’ and his son Alan (Grandson to Albert Henry) were Directors at this time.
 Output was between 150 and 170 a week.
-Greenwoods had recently refurbished a 100 year old pram for a 'member of the aristocracy’ – the Duchess of Rutland at Belvoir Castle.
+Greenwood & Co. had recently refurbished a 100 year old pram for a ‘member of the aristocracy’ – the Duchess of Rutland at Belvoir Castle.
 See our Featured Prams page for photos.

-The following article is from the Nottingham Evening Post 1st May 1973 (Click the green download icon to view full size).
+The following article is from the Nottingham Evening Post 1st May 1973 (Click to view full size).
 In the article the father and son owners, Jim Greenwood and Alan Greenwood, lament the difficulty of recruiting skilled workers.
-At that time, in 1973, Greenwoods was the only firm in the country building coach-built prams and there were only 7 remaining employees, including the owner-Directors, whereas at its peak the firm employed 40 staff.
-It seems from the tone of the article that the 'writing was on the wall' for Greenwood and Company.
+At that time, in 1973, Greenwood & Co.
+Ltd was the only firm in the country building coach-built prams and there were only 7 remaining employees, including the owner-Directors, whereas at its peak the firm employed 40 staff.
+It seems from the tone of the article that the ‘writing was on the wall’ for Greenwood and Company Limited.

-The market for coach-built prams dwindled and Greenwoods was unable to remain competitive with competition from manufacturers producing fold-down prams that would fit in the boot of a car.
-It was closed down in 1981.
+The market for coach-built prams dwindled and Greenwood & Co. was unable to remain competitive with competition from abroad and manufacturers producing fold-down prams that would fit in the boot of a car.
+Sadly, Greenwood & Co. was closed down in 1981.
 Alan went on to be a successful Sales and Marketing executive in the building supplies trade.
 Alan also subsequently become an enthusiastic and prominent local Freemason in Nottingham.

-The factory/mill was turned into flats which still exist today.
+The factory/mill was sold and converted into flats which still exist today.

-Please explore the site and learn more about Greenwood and Company and Fetha-Lite.
+Please enjoy exploring the site and learn more about Greenwood and Company and Fetha-Lite.